 When our fees are based on the amount of our time and expertise a transaction requires, our professional fees are normally calculated by reference to the current hourly rate of the lawyer concerned, applicable to the type of work done at the time the work is done.
 We reserve the right to charge higher than usual hourly rates or apply an uplift if either the nature of the work or the applicable deadlines justify this.

-By instructing us you authorise us to incur such external expenses as we consider necessary or reasonable in order to progress your matter and agree to reimburse us for such expenses.
-In the absence of agreement to the contrary, we may also add a charge in respect of printing, photocopying and telecommunication costs.
+By instructing us you authorise us to incur such external expenses as we consider reasonable in order to progress your matter and you agree to reimburse us for such expenses.
 We are not obliged to incur any fee, cost or expense on your behalf and we will have no liability to you in the event that we fail to pay for any fee, cost or expense unless we have agreed explicitly to pay such disbursement on your behalf and you have put us in cleared funds sufficient to cover the cost of such disbursement prior to it falling due.

 Our charges are net of any bank charges and withholding taxes and you should not assume that we are registered for tax in any country or state from which you may choose to make payment.
 If you are compelled to make any deductions from payments on account of such charges or taxes, you must gross up the payment so that we receive the amount stated on the face of any fee note which we issue.